Module: RubyTerraform

 from ClassMethods

-Invokes the terraform providers schema command which prints out a json representation of the schemas for all providers used in the current configuration.
+terraform providers schemacommand which prints out a json representation of the schemas for all providers used in the current configuration. -

 .refresh(parameters = {}, invocation_options = {}) ⇒ Object